sherlock-audit/2023-03-teller-judging/README.md

 **ethereumdegen**

 Github PR: [Issue 205 - Harden submitBid from frontrun attacks by market owner](https://github.com/teller-protocol/teller-protocol-v2/pull/83)

+**ethereumdegen**

+A fix was made but it is not being applied at this time because it would create too drastic of a change to the ABI, the way that contracts interact with submitBid.
+Furthermore, at the time, market owners are 'trusted' and so there is not a concern that they will frontrun.

+When we do decide to open up the ability for anyone to be a market owner, we will revisit this fix and implement a protection strategy against front running the fees in the way or add a hard-cap to the fee such as 10% in order to not impact the ABI.

+**IAm0x52**

+Sponsor has acknowledged this risk

 # Issue M-8: EMI last payment not handled perfectly could lead to borrower losing collaterals